by15190/Food_app/README.md

-# Tasty Bites - Android Food Ordering App
+# EAT-A-WAY -- Android Food Ordering App

 A modern food ordering application built with Kotlin and Firebase, providing customers with a seamless food ordering experience on Android devices.